HOW DQPRO HELPED MARKEL INSTIL DATA ACCOUNTABILITY GLOBALLY

 As a truly diversified global insurer writing over $9.3B of premium globally, Markel faced a typical set of challenges in managing their daily data issues, including:

-- Improving on cumbersome monthly exception reports with a manual, email based workflow and a lack of visibility as to how and when issues were addressed.
+- Improving on cumbersome monthly exception reporting with manual, email-based workflow and a lack of visibility as to how and when issues were addressed.

 - Ensuring upstream accountability for data with relevant business users and teams.